Magnolia grandiflora

 Magnolia grandiflora, commonly known as the southern magnolia or bull bay, is a tree of the family Magnoliaceae native to the Southeastern United States, from Virginia to central Florida, and west to East Texas.
 Reaching 27.5 m in height, it is a large, striking evergreen tree, with large, dark-green leaves up to 20 cm long and 12 cm wide, and large, white, fragrant flowers up to 30 cm in diameter.

 Although endemic to the evergreen lowland subtropical forests on the Gulf and South Atlantic coastal plain, M. grandiflora is widely cultivated in warmer areas around the world.
 The timber is hard and heavy, and has been used commercially to make furniture, pallets, and veneer.

 Description

 Magnolia grandiflora is a medium to large evergreen tree which may grow 120 ft tall.
 It typically has a single stem (or trunk) and a pyramidal shape.
 The leaves are simple and broadly ovate, 12–20 cm long and 6–12 cm broad, with smooth margins.
 They are dark green, stiff, and leathery, and often scurfy underneath with yellow-brown pubescence.

-The large, showy, lemon citronella-scented flowers are white, up to 30 cm across and fragrant, with six to 12 petals with a waxy texture, emerging from the tips of twigs on mature trees in late spring.
+The large, showy and fragrant lemon-citronella-scented flowers are white and measure up to 30 cm across.
+Each bloom consists of six to 12 petals with a waxy texture, emerging from the tips of twigs on mature trees in late spring.